blog image

 But what if this is at odds with other activities from the same CPG vendor?
 Or if other factors undermine the offer?
 Perhaps it overlaps with other activities, such as mainstream marketing or advertising.

-When sales professionals, and senior executives, start considering all these elements they will inevitably conclude that what’s needed is a more overarching KPI to measure success.
-What’s needed is a, more nuanced view of the effectiveness of trade spend, and that is marginal contribution to overall growth.
+When sales professionals and senior executives start considering all these elements, they will inevitably conclude that a more overarching KPI is needed to measure success.
+What’s needed is a more nuanced view of the effectiveness of trade spend, specifically the marginal contribution to overall growth.

-This then creates a platform for deeper analysis of a brand, retailer, or entire channels and their total contribution to growth.
-And it will provide a base for trade spend optimization, ensuring the total set of activities and investments contributes to the key peformance kpi’s: profit, revenue and marketshare.
+This approach creates a platform for deeper analysis of a brand, retailer, or entire channels and their total contribution to growth.
+Furthermore, it provides a foundation for trade spend optimization, ensuring that the total set of activities and investments contributes to KPIs: profit, revenue, and market share.

 This could highlight the need for more strategic decision making.
 It might become apparent that an individual partner, or an entire channel, is delivering high growth but comparatively low profitability.
 Left to run on, this could begin to undermine profitability overall.
 If it becomes clear that a partner is in decline and delivering low profitability, a CPG might decide to maintain or even decrease investment.